zhangsichu/zhangsichu.github.io/_tabs/about.md

 ---

-Seasoned software architect and engineering leader with 20+ years of experience delivering large-scale digital platforms.
-Currently serving as Technical Principal at Thoughtworks’ China Offshore Delivery Center, Sichu Zhang specializes in cloud-native microservices, modern Java/.Net ecosystems, DevOps automation, and engineering effectiveness.
-He has led technical delivery for financial platforms, implemented AI-powered tooling such as GitHub Copilot, Cursor and Haiven, and defined metrics frameworks to enhance delivery outcomes.
-Known for architecture leadership, AI-enablement strategy, and mentoring high-performing teams across global accounts.
-Author of industry-recognized insights and inventor of multiple web-technology patents.
+Seasoned software architect and engineering leader with over 20 years’ experience delivering large-scale digital platforms.

+Currently serving as Technical Principal at Thoughtworks’ China Offshore Delivery Center, I specialize in cloud-native microservices, modern .NET/Java, JavaScript, and Python ecosystems, along with DevOps, DevSecOps automation, and engineering effectiveness.

+I have led technical delivery for complex financial platforms, introduced AI-powered development tools such as GitHub Copilot, Cursor, and Haiven, and designed metrics frameworks to improve delivery performance.
+Known for architecture leadership, AI-enablement strategies, and mentoring high-performing teams across global engagements, I am also the author of industry-recognized thought leadership and the inventor of multiple web-technology patents.

 ---